Switched to Arc

 Quick overview of what it is.

 It is build on top of Chromium browser engine.
 But adds difference experience altogether.
 Benefit of using Chromium is that most of the extensions that work with Google Chrome already work.
-In fact, one installs the extensions from Google Chrome webstore itself πŸ˜„
+In fact, one installs the extensions from Google Chrome webstore itself 😄

 They have and publicize the keyboard shortcuts.
 All browsers have keyboard shortcuts, but other the usual ones to open and close new window/tab, I hardly use any.

 I also tried Notes that can be shared with anyone.
 I’m unlikely to use the share functionality.
-But the Easel - which allows to draw (and share) seems interesting.
+But the Easel - which allows drawing (and sharing) - seems interesting.

 The concept of Little Arc is interesting.
 It is a smaller (hence Little) floating browser window.